Support for Disabilities: Technical Standards and Provision of Americans with Disabilities Act Accommodations

 Step 1: Review Technical Standards for Advancement & Graduation

-Upon acceptance to the UVM LCOM, the student will be referred to the Technical Standards for Advancement & Graduation (“Technical Standards”) and will sign and return a statement indicating that they have read and understand the policy.
+Upon acceptance to the UVM LCOM, the student is referred to the Larner College of Medicine Technical Standards and will be required

 Step 2: Contact UVM Student Accessibility Services (SAS)

-An accepted applicant or student in the Larner College of Medicine may contact SAS to initiate the process of requesting reasonable accommodations at any point in order to meet the Technical Standards and to seek clinical site exemptions.
+An accepted applicant or student in the Larner College of Medicine may contact SAS to initiate the process of requesting reasonable ADA accommodations at any point in order to meet the Technical Standards and to seek clinical site exemptions.